 Step 3: Pharmacy School Interviewing (2-6 weeks on average)

 The interview process for prospective pharmacy students can be a bit daunting.
 However, this is an opportunity to present yourself and your passion for the career that you want to pursue.
-Most applicants can expect to receive an interview invitation between two and six weeks after applying.
+Most applicants can expect an interview invitation between two and six weeks after applying.
 After the interview process, depending on the school, you can expect to hear back with a decision within a few weeks.

 At this point in the timeline to becoming a pharmacist, you will have completed at least two or four years of pre-professional courses before starting pharmacy school.
 You will finish your prerequisite courses and await the start of the pharmacy program in the fall.